watson-developer-cloud/node-sdk/README.md

 ```

 ### Global Transaction ID
-Every SDK call returns a response with a transaction ID in the x-global-transaction-id header.
-This transaction ID is useful for troubleshooting and accessing relevant logs from your service instance.
+Every SDK call returns a response with a transaction ID in the `X-Global-Transaction-Id` header.
+Together the service instance region, this ID helps support teams troubleshoot issues from relevant logs.

 #### HTTP Example
 ```js